CodebyCR/Game-Selection/README.md

 # **_Game_Selection_**

--This is a selection of easy games for learn Java.
+**_This is a selection of easy games for learn Java.

--The most of this is console based, but feel free to add some GUI if you want.
+The most of this is console based, but feel free to add some GUI or modify the code if you want._**

-##Currently this selection includes:
+### Current Game selection:

 - a Rock-Paper-Scissors game.

-- coin toss coming very soon.
+- a Coin throw game, with multiplayer support.